Immerse yourself in music

 5. Earn Points

-Unlock TuneClub Points as you learn and engage—redeem for festival perks and rewards.
+Unlock TuneClub Points as you learn and engage, and redeem them for perks and rewards.

 6. Sharpen Your Skills

-Step into The Sugarloaf Sessions, where learning and live connection come to life!
+Step into The Sugarloaf Sessions festival weekend, where learning and live connection come to life (optional - additional charge applies).

 8. Play Music & Grow

-Put your skills to the test in live sessions and make memories
+Put your skills to the test in physical sessions and make memories!

 Frequently Asked Questions